Apache Flink, Windowing, Stream Processing, Aggregations, Time Windows

 Window Functions and Aggregations

-Flink provides multiple approaches for processing windowed data:
+Flink provides multiple approaches for processing windowed data, each with different trade-offs between performance and flexibility.

-For performance-critical applications, combining an incremental aggregation (reduce/aggregate) with a ProcessWindowFunction provides both efficiency and flexibility.
+For performance-critical applications, combine an incremental aggregation with a ProcessWindowFunction.
+This provides both efficiency (incremental computation) and flexibility (window metadata access).

 Integration with Apache Kafka